-The Station Expansion Project
+Station Expansion Project

 Union Station Redevelopment Corporation (USRC) is one of the proponents involved in the plans for the Union Station Expansion Project (SEP).
 USRC is working closely with the Federal Railroad Administration (FRA) and Amtrak to implement long-term development plans for Union Station and the surrounding area.

-FRA is leading the NEPA process, including the associated stakeholder and community outreach and the concurrent NHPA Section 106 process.
+FRA is leading the National Environmental Policy Act (NEPA) process, including the associated stakeholder and community outreach, and the concurrent National Historic Preservation Act Section 106 process.
 Initially, there were six preliminary alternatives included in the Concept Screening Report released on July 31, 2017.